mrinalkumarjha/GitDemo/README.md

 # To checkout develop branch : now master will be Switched to branch 'develop'
 	git checkout develop

-# Now to commit new data in single command without adding we use -am (add message)
-	git commit -am "added some new command"

-# To check log like how much commit we have added
-	git log

 # To switch branch
 	git checkout master : to get into master